Glossary of Commonly Used Terms

 PROTESTANT

-By law, any person may file a protest against the issuance of a license to an applicant or a particular location, and such protestant becomes a party in any litigation between the Department, the applicant, and the protestant.
-Being a party in the Department’s action, the protestant may appeal to the Appeals Board if the decision is contrary to the protestants’ cause, or if an applicant appeals, the protestant may respond in the appeal.
+Any person can protest the issuance of a license to an applicant or for a specific location.
+The protestant then becomes involved in litigation involving the Department and the applicant.
+As a party to the Department’s action, the protestant can appeal to the Appeals Board if the decision goes against their cause.
+Similarly, if an applicant appeals, the protestant can respond to the appeal.

 PROBATIONARY PERIOD

-Some of the penalties imposed by the Department are stayed (e.g., 30 days suspension with 10 of those days stayed) for a probationary period.
-Also, a revocation of the license may be stayed upon certain conditions and terms.
-If violations occur during probation the stay is lifted, and the full penalty is imposed.
+When some of the Department’s penalties are temporarily suspended (e.g., a 30-day suspension with 10 days stayed).
+Similarly, a license revocation can be stayed under certain conditions and terms.
+If any violations occur during the probation, the stay is lifted, and the full penalty is enforced.

 RECORD ON APPEAL

-The full record of the proceedings before the matter is appealed to the Board.
-Such record usually contains the transcript of the hearing (trial), and the pertinent parts of the Department’s file (e.g., motions, correspondence, etc.).
-The Appeals Board may at any time request the Department to augment or add to the record.
+The complete record of the proceedings before an appeal is made to the Board.
+This record includes the transcript of the administrative hearing and the relevant parts of the Department’s file.
+The Appeals Board can ask the Department to supplement or add to the record at any time.

 REMAND